MSOE-AI-Club/maic/content/competitions/Innovation Labs/Fintech Startup.md

 TruePrep provides invaluable support for the Innovation Labs program, including:
 - Collaboration on defining the problem statement and desired outcomes.
 - Pairing every team with TruePrep mentors from CPAs to MLEs for domain guidance.
-- Supplying curated datasets, cloud credits, and access to internal APIs where useful.
+- Supplying a $4500 prize pool, curated datasets, cloud credits, and access to internal APIs where useful.
 - Judged and selected teams for the final presentation day.
 - Representation on the judging panel, ensuring alignment with industry standards.